USEPA/CMAQ/POST/sitecmp_dailyo3/README.md

  QA_FLAG_HEADER if QA_FLAG_CHECK is Y, name of the ozone QA flag in the header line of IN_TABLE
-                (default "OZONE_F" to correspond to CASTNET data) QA_FLAG_VALUES if QA_FLAG_CHECK is Y, string composed of single-character QA flags that should be treated as missing values (default "BCDFIMP" to correspond to CASTNET data) MISSING        string to indicate missing output data values (default "m") IOAPI_ISPH     projection sphere type (use type #20 to match WRF/CMAQ)(IOAPI default 8) LAMBXY         include x/y projection values for each site in OUT_TABLE (default N)
+                (default "OZONE_F" to correspond to CASTNET data) QA_FLAG_VALUES if QA_FLAG_CHECK is Y, string composed of single-character QA flags that should be treated as missing values (default "#BCDFHIJKLMNPRTY" to capture known CASTNET flags) MISSING        string to indicate missing output data values (default "m") IOAPI_ISPH     projection sphere type (use type #20 to match WRF/CMAQ)(IOAPI default 8) LAMBXY         include x/y projection values for each site in OUT_TABLE (default N)